KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Step 4 is now complete, here is the full code.
+Below is the complete code of the tutorial up to this point.

 ```
 #include <random>